-Demand responsive transport (DRT) is a flexible service that provides shared transport to users who specify their desired location, normal an existing fix bus stop, and time of pick-up and drop-off.
+Demand responsive transport (DRT) through BSIP and the Future Transport Zone funding streams, offers the region an innovative approach to public transport services.
+DRT is a flexible service that provides shared transport to users who specify their desired location, normally an existing fix bus stop, and time of pick-up and drop-off.

-DRT can complement fixed route commercial public transport services and improve patronage of these services and mobility in low-density areas and at low-demand times of day.
+DRT will complement fixed route commercial public transport services improving patronage of these services, mobility in low-density areas and at low-demand times of day.
+It cannot used to compete with existing commercial bus services; however, it will compliment those services by feeding passengers into existing services.